ChartIQ/ChartIQ-Android-SDK/README.md

 ## Contributing to this project

 Contribute to this project.
 Fork it and send us a pull request.
 We'd love to see what you can do with our charting tools on Android!

+## License

+This project is licensed under the Apache-2.0 License - see the LICENSE.md file for details.